Quantum jump Monte Carlo simplified: Abelian symmetries: Acknowledgements

 \section{Acknowledgements}

-K.~M. thanks E.~I.~Rodriguez Chiacchio for useful discussions and gratefully acknowledges the support from Henslow Research Fellowship.
-D.~C.~R. acknowledges support by University of Nottingham grant no.\ FiF1/3.
+K.~M. thanks E.~I.~Rodriguez Chiacchio for useful discussions and gratefully acknowledges the support from a Henslow Research Fellowship.
+D.~C.~R. acknowledges support from the University of Nottingham through grant no.\ FiF1/3.